 Register for a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 Maybe your job requires hours of work at a computer.
 Maybe you like to spend your free time surfin’ the Net.
-Whatever the reason, your body is feeling the effects of spending too much time logged on—tired eyes, headaches, neck pain.
+Whatever the reason, your body is feeling the effects of spending too much time logged on—dry eyes, tired eyes, headaches, neck pain, blurred vision.
 Luckily, help is on the way.

 Here are some simple steps you can take to help minimize the impact of Computer Vision Syndrome:

 Keep blinking.
 It washes your eyes in naturally therapeutic tears.